workingdevshero/markydowny/README.md

 ## Features

-- 📤 **Drag & Drop**: Simply drag your markdown files into the drop zone
+- 📤 **Drag & Drop**: Simply drag your markdown files or folders into the drop zone
+- 📁 **Folder Support**: Drop entire folders containing markdown files
+- 📄 **Multiple File Selection**: When multiple markdown files are found, choose which one to view
 - 🖱️ **Click to Browse**: Alternative file selection via clicking
 - 🎨 **Beautiful Rendering**: Clean, readable markdown output with syntax highlighting
+- 🖼️ **Image Support**: Relative image paths in markdown are automatically resolved from folders
+- ⛶ **Fullscreen Mode**: Expand content for distraction-free reading
 - 📱 **Responsive Design**: Works great on desktop and mobile
 - ↩️ **Easy Reset**: Go back to drop zone to load another file